hapax/hapax.github.io/assets/extreme.md

 They did not unite, and the Nazis went on to consolidate their grip on Weimar politics.
-Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, and moved to France and then the US, where he taught at Columbia until his death in 1966.
+Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, moving to France and then the US, where he taught at Columbia until his death in 1966.

 Gumbel's lectures were given under the auspices of the Applied